Fires are classified into different types or ‘classes of fire’ so we know how best to control them.

 - Ethylene: Often used in the agriculture industry.

-The best techniques for extinguishing a Class B fire are:
+The best materials for extinguishing a Class B fire are:

 - Halon: Used to be commonly used in fire extinguishers until the 1990s when it was found to be bad for the Ozone layer.